Skip to main content

 Sunnyslope will continue to conduct quarterly testing and reporting of all our water sources for Cr VI.
 If any sources appear to have concentrations higher than the 10 ug/L MCL, Sunnyslope will create and submit a Compliance Plan to Division of Drinking Water.

-Implementing the blending treatment strategy may require some Capital Improvement Projects at Sunnyslope's wells and the West Hills and Lessalt treatment plants.
+Implementing aditional blending treatment strategies may require some Capital Improvement Projects at Sunnyslope's wells and the West Hills and Lessalt treatment plants.
 Staff are currently evaluating the cost, design, and schedule for these projects and how they might impact future water rates.